A gateway to Central Oregon for general and business aviation.

-For information on hangers and your placement on the hanger waitlist, go to hanger availability/waitlist.
+For information on hangars and your placement on the hanger waitlist, go to hangar availability/waitlist.

 Employers at the Bend Airport play a vital role in the region’s continued economic growth and diversification.
 From aircraft manufacturing and design to flight training and charter operations, the following companies employ nearly 500 people and contribute nearly $25 million in payroll annually:

 Bend Municipal Airport is an attractive site for new development or business expansion, with 60 acres of developable land, 2.6 million square feet of leasable space with runway access, and an additional 500,000 square feet of leasable space associated with the new Helicopter Operations Area.